HS13: Research and Narrative in Modern European History

 Group Members

-- Tanya Bakhmetyeva, Associate Professor, University of Rochester
+- Tanya Bakhmetyeva, Professor, University of Rochester

 - Robert Nemes, Charles A. Dana Professor of History, Colgate University